DatGuy1/Windows-Toasts/docs/advanced_usage.rst

 Open a website on click
 -----------------------

-We use :meth:`windows_toasts.toast_types.Toast.on_activated` along with the built-in `webbrowser <https://docs.python.org/3/library/webbrowser.html>`_ module to open a website when the notification is pressed.
+We use :meth:`windows_toasts.toast_types.Toast.SetLaunchAction` to open a website when the notification is pressed.

 .. code-block:: python